google-deepmind/mujoco/doc/programming/extension.rst

 code is responsible for setting up the plugin data for the newly copied :ref:`mjData`.
 To facilitate this, MuJoCo calls the ``copy`` callback from :ref:`mjpPlugin` for each plugin instance present.

+.. _exActuatorAct:

+Actuator activations
+""""""""""""""""""""

+When writing stateful actuator plugins, there are two choices for where to save the actuator state.
+One option is using ``plugin_state`` as described above, and the other is to use ``mjData.act`` by implementing the ``actuator_actdim`` and ``actuator_act_dot`` callbacks on :ref:`mjpPlugin`.

+When using the latter option, the actuator plugin's state will be added to ``mjData.act``, and MuJoCo will automatically integrate ``mjData.act_dot`` values between timesteps.
+One advantage of this approach is that finite-differencing functions like :ref:`mjd_transitionFD` will work as they do for native actuators.
+The ``mjpPlugin.advance`` callback will be called after ``act_dot`` is integrated, and actuator plugins may overwrite the ``act`` values at that point, if Euler integration isn't appropriate.

+Users may specify the :ref:`dyntype<actuator-plugin-dyntype>` attribute on actuator plugins, to introduce a filter or an integrator between user inputs and actuator activations.
+When they do, the activation variable introduced by ``dyntype`` will be placed *after* the plugin's activation variables in the ``act`` array.

 .. _exRegistration:

 Registration